Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

 That being said, it is a dwarf breed, so there are two major issues to look out for.

 One other issue of note is Hypertrophic Cardiomyopathy (HCM).
-Although this has not been seen in the Dwelf yet, it is a common problem of the Sphynx.
+Although this has not been seen in the Dwelf yet, it is a common problem in the Sphynx.

 You should also watch out for skin problems because the Sphynx is one of the three major contributing breeds.